 Now regardless of how you say it, fancy or country, the calendula plant is quite A-M-A-Z-I-N-G. Like so amazing I just sang that for you (wink, wink)

 The calendula plant itself is not super picky.
 It will start blooming early and keep at it till late in the fall!
 It is known as a cool weather plant, but I have successfully grown it in a less than properly ventilated greenhouse in the middle of summer (so I have proven it can also handle intense heat).
 Guess what, it still thrives.
 Calendula is an annual, but will easily reseed itself so you will likely never need to plant again!

-This hearty little herb is a wonderful all around garden plant.
-It helps many plants thrive well.
+This hearty little herb is a wonderful all-around garden plant.
+It helps many other plants to thrive as well.
 It is considered a general pest deterrent and really has nothing that it cannot be planted with.
 Calendula is everybody’s bestie in the garden.

 If you like tomatoes you will LOVE calendula.
-It is especially good at keep tomato hornworm away not to mention pollinators love the stuff.
+It is especially good to keep tomato hornworm away not to mention all the lovely pollinators love this flower.

 Calendula flower for Health

 The beautiful blooms of the calendula plant are wonderful at healing wounds.
 They speed cell repair and growth they can be used internally (say a tea) or externally (like a salve).
 Calendula is antiseptic and anti-inflammatory, it is also wonderfully helpful at keeping infections from taking root.
 This powerful garden herb is both potent and gentle, gentle enough to even be used on infants.